Playwright Christopher Durang Dies at 75

 Playwright Christopher Durang, known for his satire and black comedy, has died at the age of 75.
-Durang won a Tony Award for his play 'Vanya and Sonia and Masha and Spike' and was a Pulitzer Prize finalist with 'Miss Witherspoon'.
+Durang, who won a Tony Award for 'Vanya and Sonia and Masha and Spike,' passed away at his home in Pennsylvania due to complications from logopenic primary progressive aphasia.

-He passed away at his home in Pennsylvania due to complications from logopenic primary progressive aphasia, a rare form of Alzheimer's disease.
+He was diagnosed with the rare form of Alzheimer's disease in 2016.
+The Dramatists Guild praised Durang's legacy as a playwright, lyricist, and educator.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: